Saturday, September 29, 2018 8:30 am – 3:30 pm

 In the seventeenth century, the escalating growth of sugar plantations in the Caribbean led to a sharp rise in the demand for slaves.
 Over the next four centuries, more than 10 million enslaved Africans would be transported to the Americas to help produce sugar and other plantation-raised crops, reshaping economies and societies throughout the region.

-The National Humanities Center is hosting a one-day symposium for educators that explores the complex landscape of the Transatlantic Slave Trade through archival investigations.
-Featuring source documents and artifacts from the National Archives of the United Kingdom, participants will learn hands-on strategies for unpacking the layers of this global system.
-Geography will be used as the organizing theme for each investigation, making the workshop accessible and transferable to any grade level or classroom setting.
+The National Humanities Center hosted a one-day symposium for educators that explored the complex landscape of the Transatlantic Slave Trade through archival investigations.
+Using source documents and artifacts from the National Archives of the United Kingdom, participants learned hands-on strategies for unpacking the layers of this global system.
+Geography was used as the organizing theme for each investigation, making the workshop accessible and transferable to any grade level or classroom setting.

 Andrew Payne, The National Archives (London, UK)

 Payne is head of education and outreach at The National Archives where he leads the development and delivery of services for teachers, students, and community groups.
 He is an internationally-recognized expert on the use of archival material for teaching, an award-winning digital resources developer, and a highly sought-after presenter for conferences and workshops.

 Mike Williams, Warren New Tech School (Warrenton, NC)

 Williams is chair of the Social Studies Department and a New Tech Certified Teacher at Warren New Tech High School, where he implements a curriculum based on the Project Based Learning (PBL) model in which learning outcomes of collaboration, communication, critical thinking, and creativity guide students in applying academic content to authentic problems.